 Claiming a Succession

-The heir must then ask a notary to draft a notice of retraction of the renunciation that must be published in the RDPRM.
 The heir must also complete form BD-81.10-V, Succession Claim.
 Note that other documents may be requested in certain circumstances.

 A person who did know that he or she was a successor or has not made that fact known can also claim the succession within 10 years from the day his or her right arose.
 Once that period has expired, the person is deemed to have renounced the succession.

 An heir who claims the succession before the end of the liquidation takes it in its actual condition.